Latest releases, news about works in progress, and other news.

 Martyn Bates & Elizabeth S. perform live in Athens, Greece on Friday the 5th of April.
 The venue is The Drugstore.
 Tickets are available from several places including the venue for €9 to €13.
 (The Monochrome Set is playing the following weekend.)
 The performance will be followed by a DJ set.

 Unsung – the new solo album by Martyn Bates (voice/guitar) completed September 2012 and produced by Alan Trench & Martyn Bates.
-Released on November 13th.
-Place your order through A-Scale now!
-Send an e-mail to () with your name, country and what you want to order, then we will get back to you with payment instructions.
+Released on November 13th 2012.
+Place your order through A-Scale by sending an e-mail to () with your name, country and what you want to order, then we will get back to you with payment instructions.
 Cost: £10 + shipping: UK £1, Europe £2, USA/Japan/Australia £3.
 The album is now also available through iTunes store and other online music stores as a download.
 The physical album could also be bought through Rough Trade.

 With Unsung Martyn Bates takes on the more traditional role as a singer-songwriter, armed solely with his guitar for accompaniment, save for the occasional sparse colouring.
 At this time — when this particular role has been explored and done to death & beyond by long lines of both old and young musicians — one would think that there possibly could not be much to add (not that singer-songwriters generally are out on a mission to add something to the format).
 But as we know from the past history of Martyn Bates and Eyeless In Gaza, they do invent, they do new things, they sound fresh over and over again.
 So this is exciting, indeed!